ericjaeminjoo/github-api-react-project/README.md

 In the project directory, you can run:

 ```
+npm install
 yarn start
 ```

-This command starts the app in the development mode.
+These commands will install package dependencies and starts the app in the development mode.

 Open http://localhost:3000 to view it in the browser.